vitst/dissol240/README.md

     2) Some of the blockMeshDict files require v2.4.0 (for mesh grading)
     3) dissolFoam requires both the 0 and current directories to restart
     4) More information about the package can be found in docs/SI.pdf
+    5) Some sample movie files can be found in examples